Yokohama derby: History

 Nissan Motor FC was founded in 1972 by the employees of Nissan, and All Nippon Airways SC was founded as a citizens' club in 1964 and began receiving support from All Nippon Airways in 1979.
 Since amateur era, both clubs have had Yokohama as their home town, and the Yokohama derby was already held since 1986.
 During the final matchday of the domestic league in the first season for the derby, some ANA players staged a boycott and were permanently banned, leading to the founding of YSCC Yokohama.
 Nissan's club name was changed to Yokohama Marinos in 1992 due to its decision to go professional, and ANA's club name was changed to Yokohama Flügels in the same year, also after deciding to go professional.
 Flügels then merged with Marinos to become Yokohama F. Marinos in 1999, but many Flügels fans refused to support the new combined effort and created their own club, Yokohama FC.

 The Yokohama derby is known as one of the most dangerous derby matches in Japan.
 On the 11 August 2007 derby, the Marinos' ultras were arrested after lynching the FC's supporters.
 On the 10 October 2012 derby, the FC's ultras posted expletive choreography, resulting in a permanent ban from all of FC's matches.
 On the 11 July 2018 derby, the FC's ultras refused to hold a moment of silence for the victims of the 2018 Japan floods and continued to sing chants.
-On the 5 July 2025 derby, the Marinos' ultras exploded and threw pyrotechnics at the FC's supporters outside the stadium, most of the Marinos' supporters were unable to get into the stands before the start of the match, as a result 73 Marinos' supporters were permanently banned and 4 Marinos' ultra groups were disbanded.
+On the 5 July 2025 derby, the Marinos' ultras exploded and threw pyrotechnics at the FC's supporters outside the stadium, most of the Marinos' supporters were unable to get into the stands before the start of the match, as a result 73 Marinos' supporters were permanently banned and 4 Marinos' ultra groups were disbanded, and of those 40 Marinos' supporters paid 5,852,921 yen in compensation.